L. Suzan Kedron

 Ms. Kedron was appointed by Texas Governor Rick Perry to the Pharmacy Board and previously chaired the Executive Council of Physical Therapy and Occupational Therapy Examiners.
 She is a member of The Dallas Assembly class of 2015; The Real Estate Council – Government Affairs Committee 2010-2012; The Real Estate Council – Associate Leadership Council Alumni Association; ImPACt Dallas, The Real Estate Council's fundraising branch for political action committees; and the Greater Dallas Chamber – Leadership Dallas 2000-2001.
 Ms. Kedron completed Leadership University Park in 2004.
 She is also on the Undergraduate Admissions Committee for the Columbia University Alumni Club of North Texas.
 Ms. Kedron is currently on the Executive Committee Board of Directors for the Dallas Area Habitat for Humanity.
 She is also on the Real Estate Council's 2010-2013 Associate Leadership Council Steering Committee.
 Most recently, Ms. Kedron was selected to participate in the Leadership Council on Legal Diversity's 2014-2015 Fellows Program and chairs the Dallas Theater Center Board of Trustees Facilities Committee.
 Ms. Kedron serves as a Project REAP team leader as part of her involvement with the Urban Land Institute North Texas.

 Ms. Kedron is listed in the 2013-2016 editions of The Best Lawyers in America under Real Estate Law.
 She was named a "Rising Star" by Thomson Reuters (2006-2010).
 She was also named one of the "Best Lawyers Under 40" by D Magazine, and in 2005 and 2012, and 2015, she was selected as one of the "Best Lawyers in Dallas" by D Magazine.
+In 2015, Ms. Kedron was named a Southwest Woman of Influence by Real Estate Forum as well as The Dallas Assembly Class of 2015.
 In 2008, Ms. Kedron was named "One To Watch" in commercial real estate by D CEO magazine, a recognition given to up-and-coming thirty-somethings called tomorrow's brightest lights in Dallas' commercial real estate industry.
 Ms. Kedron was honored by the Dallas Business Journal as a 2009 "40 Under Forty" honoree.

 Speeches / Publications